 - What your top landing pages from social media are

-Where to Find Google Analytics Social Media Reports
+How to Use Google Analytics for Social Media

-Google Analytics 4 does not have specific social media reports.
+Google Analytics doesn’t have specific social media reports.
 Instead, you’ll just find your social traffic within your other reports.

 Let’s start with the Acquisition Overview.
 Go to Acquisition » Traffic acquisition.
 In this report, you’ll be able to find each of your social networks separately in the table, like YouTube here: